mlotfic/unsupervised-ML-python/README.md

 # Unsupervised ML Techniques in python

+## Introduction:
+1- All your variables are numeric: use principal component analysis (PCA) 2- You have a contingency table: use correspondence analysis (CA) 3- You have more than 2 variables and they are all categorical: use multiple correspondence analysis (MCA) 4- You have groups of categorical or numerical variables: use multiple factor analysis (MFA) 5- You have both categorical and numerical variables: use factor analysis of mixed data (FAMD)

 ## Usful Information
 #### Contingency Table:
 - A contingency table is a tabular representation of categorical data.